 From Australia’s first Paralympic gold medal and the bow and arrows used to win it, through to the uniforms of the 2018 Australian Paralympic Team, Paralympics Australia continues to assemble a collection of items of significance to the Paralympic movement in Australia.

 Paralympics Australia works with the National Sports Museum to conserve and manage this collection.
-The collection is split between the Museum in Melbourne and an archive in Canberra.
+The collection is split between the Museum in Melbourne and an archive near our office in Sydney.

 A unique collection of more than 1,300 catalogued items, including books, magazines, reports, submissions and proposals relating to Paralympics Australia, the Australian Paralympic Team, and Paralympic sport more broadly, is housed in the library in Paralympics Australia’s Sydney office.

 The library is catalogued through the NSIC and Clearinghouse for Sport, with all items fully discoverable online.
 Subsequent access is controlled by Paralympics Australia.

 Ongoing contact with alumni is a measure of the maturity of the Paralympic movement in Australia.

 Birthdays and other key dates are regularly recognised by Paralympics Australia on social media, and face-to-face activities are held biannually to strengthen the relationship between Paralympic alumni and currently competing athletes.

 In 2010 and 2011, reunions were held for the 1960 and 1964 Australian Paralympic Teams.